Sam Fuld: Early life

 Fuld was born in Durham, New Hampshire.
 His father is Jewish and his mother is Catholic, and he has said that he was "kind of raised celebrating both" religions' holidays.
-He weighed 10 lbs at birth, so big he was nicknamed "Cool Papa Sam."
+He weighed 10 lbs at birth."
 He is the son of Kenneth Fuld, former Dean of the College of Liberal Arts and Professor of Psychology at the University of New Hampshire, and Amanda Merrill, a former New Hampshire State Senator.
 He is also a second cousin, once removed, of former Lehman Brothers CEO Dick Fuld.

 He got his start playing baseball hitting plastic wiffle balls pitched by his grandmother when he was three years old.
 As a young child, Fuld carried around a copy of The Complete Baseball Handbook instead of a security blanket.
 "He was only 5 or 6 and he was already computing batting averages and ERAs", his father said.
 "He'd sit in the bathtub, and I'd say 'If a guy goes 17-for-38, what's his batting average?'
 What struck me is that he'd perform these operations in very creative ways–not just that he got the right answer, but his methodology, adding in a factor and then dividing by 10, etc. I'd watch him and say 'wow,' just like I said 'wow' when he used to hit."